 We continue to Zaros, located on the south slope of Ida Mountain, and here we will have a stop at the small lake, home to trout and turtles.
 There used to be an aqueduct, which in ancient times supplied Gortys with water; nowadays the whole area of Messara is supplied with water from here.

 We then continue to Rethymnon and the 4-star Bio Suites Hotel.

 Day 5 -

 After an opportunity for lunch (not included), we travel west to Chania.
-This city of exceptional beauty, full of colorful aromatic flowers and rich cultural heritage has a remarkable natural beauty.
-It is built on the ruins of ancient Kydonia and it has seen and survived many invaders, but has also tasted civilizations that left their mark on building faces, castles, walls, antiquities, monasteries and churches.
-We will have a short walking tour of the old center with its picturesque neighborhoods and day to day life, followed by free time to enjoy the atmosphere of the Venetian Harbor.
+This city of exceptional beauty, full of colourful aromatic flowers and rich cultural heritage has a remarkable natural beauty.
+It is built on the ruins of ancient Kydonia and it has seen and survived many invaders, but has also tasted civilisations that left their mark on building faces, castles, walls, antiquities, monasteries and churches.
+We will have a short walking tour of the old centre with its picturesque neighbourhoods and day to day life, followed by free time to enjoy the atmosphere of the Venetian Harbour.

 We return to our hotel where the evening is free.

 Day 6 -

 Following breakfast, the day is free to relax in the hotel or explore Rethymnon and the surrounding area on your own.
 Alternatively, join our optional excursion to the pottery village of Margaritas, surrounded by green rolling hills, and the Arkadi Monastery at an altitude of 500 metres above sea level.
 We also visit the Eleutherna Museum.
 Lunch in a local taverna is included in the excursion.

 Enjoy your breakfast.
 We have a relaxed day today, visiting the Minoan cemetery of Armeni and two of the many scenic Byzantine monuments found in the picturesque Amari Valley.
 The valley is surrounded by mountains, the great Psiloritis on one side and the Kedros range on the other.